mythreyi1905/ai-stylist-backend/Readme.md

 # AI Fashion Stylist - Backend API

 This repository contains the backend API for the AI Fashion Stylist, a personalized wardrobe management and outfit suggestion engine.
-The API is built with Python using the FastAPI framework and is designed to be the core engine for a mobile (SwiftUI) or web application.
+The API is built with Python using the FastAPI framework and is designed to be the core engine for a mobile or web application.

 ## Core Features